ShiftCipher/Profile/README.md

 # Profile Generator

-Profile is a web application elegant.
-We believe development must be an enjoyable, creative experience to be truly fulfilling.
-Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as authentication, routing, sessions, queueing, and caching.
+Profile is a elegant web application to generate curriculum vitae from Laravel Administration Panel.

 ## Official Documentation